Excellent

 Why You Need a RICS Red Book Valuation for Help to Buy

-A Help to Buy valuation is a specific type of RICS-compliant market valuation that is required when you want to repay (redeem) your equity loan, sell your property, or remortgage.
-The Welsh Government, through Help to Buy Wales, requires this valuation to be carried out by a RICS-regulated surveyor who is completely independent from any estate agent involved in the sale of your property.
-The valuation must be current (no more than three months old when submitted) and must clearly state the open market value of your property.
+A Help to Buy valuation is a specific type of RICS-compliant market valuation, and it is required if you want to repay (redeem) your equity loan, sell your property, or remortgage.
+Through Help to Buy Wales, the Welsh Government requires the work to be carried out by a RICS-regulated surveyor who is fully independent of any estate agent involved in the sale of your property.
+The valuation has to be current, no more than three months old when submitted, and it must clearly set out the open market value of your property.

-In the SA20 area, which centres on Llandovery, the property market reflects its rural nature.
-The town serves as a service centre for the surrounding agricultural community and sees moderate turnover of traditional period properties alongside more modern developments.
-Our surveyors are familiar with the local market dynamics, including how properties along the River Towy and those in the historic town centre may be valued differently from newer builds on the outskirts.
-We understand that properties in this area can vary significantly - from Victorian terrace properties on the main streets to detached homes set in several acres of land.
+SA20, centred on Llandovery, has a market shaped by its rural setting.
+The town acts as a service centre for the surrounding agricultural community, with a steady turnover of traditional period homes alongside more modern schemes.
+Our surveyors know how values can shift here, from properties along the River Towy and in the historic town centre to newer builds on the outskirts.
+We also see the full range, from Victorian terrace properties on the main streets to detached homes set in several acres of land.

-The valuation report we provide is formatted specifically for Help to Buy purposes.
-It will be addressed to the Help to Buy Wales Administrator and will include all the required certification and declarations.
-Our team will inspect your property thoroughly, taking into account its condition, location, and the current state of the SA20 property market.
-The resulting report meets the strict requirements of the RICS Valuation - Global Standards (the Red Book) and will be accepted by all lenders and administrators.
-We will also consider any environmental factors specific to your property's location, such as flood risk from the River Towy or ground conditions that may affect value.
+For Help to Buy work, we prepare the valuation report in the correct format from the outset.
+It is addressed to the Help to Buy Wales Administrator and includes the required certification and declarations.
+Our team will inspect the property carefully, taking account of its condition, location, and the current SA20 property market.
+The finished report meets the strict requirements of the RICS Valuation - Global Standards (the Red Book) and is accepted by all lenders and administrators.
+We also look at environmental matters tied to the location, such as flood risk from the River Towy or ground conditions that may influence value.

 • RICS-regulated surveyor